 - Assemble the sandwiches.
 Cut the submarine bread in half and stuff with broccoli rabe, 3 meatballs, and burrata.
 Finish in the broiler if desired for 1-2 minutes or until the tops of the sandwiches are slightly charred.
 Serve immediately.

 **Helpful tips and common mistakes

 Now time for the meatballs.
 I like to use a combination of ground pork and ground beef for the added flavor and fat of the pork.
-You can choose to use only ground beef or even make these into turkey meatballs.
-The buttermilk soaked bread adds moisture to the meat vs just adding breadcrumbs so take that extra step - it will be worth it!
+You can choose to use only ground beef or even make turkey meatballs.
+The buttermilk-soaked bread adds moisture to the meat vs just adding breadcrumbs so take that extra step - it will be worth it!
 Add the remaining ingredients and form about 18 meatballs.

 People always used to ask, "how can you test the seasoning of burgers or meatballs?"
 The answer is simple.
 Simply pan-fry a small amount of the meat in a saute pan and taste away!